Bars92/font-organizer/readme.txt

 Q: What the option "Access Settings Role" means?

 A: We wanted to give you the option to decide which roles in your wordpress website are allowed to use the plugin, so you may or may not allow other users with access to the website the ability to use the plugin.

+Q: Why can't i see assigned fonts even when i saved?

+A: Sometimes some browsers save a cached version of the page when browsing it to display it faster.
+If you can't see a new font you have assigned make sure to clean the cache using Shift+F5 to clean the current page, or Ctrl+Shift+Delete to clean all.

 == Screenshots ==